Clinical-Genomics/cg_lims/README.md

 <img width="554" alt="Skärmavbild 2022-03-13 kl  08 11 54" src="https://user-images.githubusercontent.com/1306333/158049460-b6846201-6099-4737-ae6a-c16715de9f07.png">

-If you remove the artifact udf 'Average Size (bp)' from the process in lims, it needs to be removed from ther step moidel.
+If you remove the artifact udf 'Average Size (bp)' from the process in lims, it needs to be removed from ther step model.

 If you update the master step 'Post-PCR bead purification v1' in lims to 'Post-PCR bead purification v2', it needs to be updated in the step model.